Grand Star-Studded Sangeet and Haldi Celebrations of Pranav Desai and Juhi Shah Light Up Udaipur - www.lokmattimes.com

 Grand Star-Studded Sangeet and Haldi Celebrations of Pranav Desai and Juhi Shah Light Up Udaipur

-PNN Mumbai (Maharashtra) [India], December 24: The royal city of Udaipur witnessed a spectacular blend of love, music, tradition ...
+Mumbai (Maharashtra) [India], December 24: The royal city of Udaipur witnessed a spectacular blend of love, music, tradition and ...

 Set against the breathtaking backdrop of Udaipur's regal charm, the celebrations unfolded in true royal style.
 The Sangeet night was a vibrant affair filled with music, dance and joyous performances, as the couple and their loved ones celebrated the beginning of a new chapter.
 The evening sparkled with the presence of popular celebrities including *Sonu Sood, Arbaaz Khan, Khali, Sajid (Sajid – Wajid*) *Prashant virender Sharma* along with several other prominent faces from the film and entertainment industry, adding star power to the joyous occasion.